percwg/perc-wg/double/draft-ietf-perc-double.md

 exactly what the original sender sent, as well as exactly which modifications were made by the Media Distributor.

-It is obviously critical that the intermediary have only the outer transform parameters and not the inner transform parameters.
+It is obviously critical that the intermediary has only the outer transform parameters and not the inner transform parameters.
 We rely on an external key management protocol to assure this property.